Skip to main content

 Analyst Summary

-Both Miko Robotics and Wayve compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+In the AI Robotics market, Miko Robotics and Wayve represent two distinct approaches.
 Miko is a social robotics company that builds AI-powered companion robots for children designed to foster learning, emotional development, and creative engagement through conversational AI, educational content delivery, and adaptive personality responses.
 Wayve builds embodied AI systems for autonomous driving, developing a data-driven approach that trains neural networks end-to-end from raw sensor inputs to vehicle controls.

-Wayve carries a known valuation of $5B, while Miko Robotics's valuation has not been publicly disclosed.
-On the funding side, Wayve has raised $1.3B in total — $1.3B more than Miko Robotics's $40M.
+Only Wayve has a public valuation on record ($8.6B); Miko Robotics's has not been disclosed.
+On the funding front, Wayve has secured $2.8B, outpacing Miko Robotics's $102M by $2.7B.

 Metrics Comparison